astoniocom/border_shadow/README.md

+Please use the new package [https://pub.dev/packages/control_style](https://pub.dev/packages/control_style)

 Adds shadows (glowing) to text fields and buttons.

 ## Features

 ![demo](images/demo.gif)

 To add a shadow to an input or button you usually need to wrap these components into a `Container` element that has a shadow.
-Such an approach increases the volume of work, complicates the code and works incorrectly in combination with `error_text` and `help_text`.
+Such an approach increases the volume of work, complicates the code and works incorrectly in combination with `errorText` and `helperText`.

 ![container shadow](images/container.png)